Confronting Systemic Racism

 In our current struggle to transform underserved communities across the country, we have seen entrenched powers resist change and we have seen the power of a tenacious community persistently agitate for the opportunities all children deserve.
 We should be wary of those who avoid agitation.
 To quote Frederick Douglass again, “If there is no struggle there is no progress.
 Those who profess to favor freedom and yet deprecate agitation, want crops without plowing up the ground.”

 Our ground needs more plowing.

-As an organization grounded in social justice, we must continue to advance our Diversity, Equity, and Inclusion work on multiple fronts so that we can continue to become a more inclusive and anti-racist organization.
-A majority of our team members are people of color: 24% identify as black, 34% as Hispanic or Latino.
+As an organization grounded in social justice, we must continue to advance our Diversity, Equity, and Inclusion work on multiple fronts so that we can continue to become a more inclusive and equitable organization.
+A majority of our team members are people of color: 24% identify as Black, 34% as Hispanic or Latino.
 Our colleagues of color are hurting deeply.
 And we will not stand by silently as our community is suffering.

 As educators and catalysts of change, we must not stay silent.
 Our fight to create educational equity will never be won as long as racial violence and injustice persist.
-We must provide safe spaces to support each other through trauma and lean into uncomfortable conversations about white privilege and systemic racism.
+We must provide safe spaces to support each other through trauma and lean into uncomfortable conversations about privilege and systemic racism.